Iankitsinghak/HerFlow/docs/prompt.md

 -   **AI Chat (`/ai-chat`):**
     -   Implement a full-screen chat interface.
     -   Create a Genkit flow (`chat-flow.ts`) that takes the conversation history and a new message.
-    -   The flow must use a system prompt that defines the persona of "Woomania AI": a warm, empathetic, and supportive companion who **must not give medical advice** and must include a disclaimer if asked.
+    -   The flow must use a system prompt that defines the persona of "HerFlow AI": a warm, empathetic, and supportive companion who **must not give medical advice** and must include a disclaimer if asked.
     -   The response from the model should be streamed back to the UI.
 -   **Wellness Planner (`planner-flow.ts`):**
     -   Create a Genkit flow that accepts a list of symptoms as input.